Mondego/crawler4py/README.md

 IgnoreRobotRule : This ignores the rules at robot.txt.
 Be very careful with this.
 Only make it True with permission of the host/API pulling that does not need robot rules.

-self.DepthFirstTraversal : This sets the mode of traversal: False -> Breadth First, True -> Depth First.
+DepthFirstTraversal : This sets the mode of traversal: False -> Breadth First, True -> Depth First.

+RemoveJavaScriptAndCSS: If set to True, this removes all the Javascript and CSS inside the HTML page while the crawler is creating the corpus.
+This is used in the base implementation of GetTextData so if you override the function, this functionality might not work correctly.

 Config Functions
 ==========